Portland, Oregon Natural Disaster List. Is your Home Safe?

 2. Portland Landslides

-A landslide can wipe out roads, vegetation (including tall trees), and homes.
+A landslide can wipe out roads, vegetation as large as tall trees, and homes.
 The more subtle effects of landslides are cracked sewer lines and the pooling up of water in areas that can cause safety issues and structural damage.

 Oregon.gov has detailed instructions about how to manage a landslide before, during, and after.
 Other helpful resources are the Portland Bureau of Emergency Management and the ODOG’s Homeowners’ Guide to Landslides.